![]() |

 In the 3rd quarter of 2017 the Daisy airgun number (no longer called "LOT NO.) format changed yet again.
 Now it contains 16 digits and a new format for the letter suffix of the month.
 The first two digits indicate the production facility, the next two are the year, then a production sequence/QC number and finally the letter indicating the month.
 This format has been seen on models 35, 105B, 880, 901, 1910, 1938B and 1999C.

 The new month format is similar to the original where A = Jan., B = Feb., etc. except this time the letter "I" IS used.
 Regarding the Daisy Red Ryder: If it is a newer model that has either "No. 1938 Red Ryder Carbine" or "Model 1938B Red Ryder" stamped into the top of the gun, the Reg. or Lot No. will tell the date.
+The first variation of Red Ryder was the No. 111 Model 40.
+At first they had no Reg.
+No. When Reg.
+No.s began to be used on the 111-40 on 12-1-52, they had a Reg No. without a letter prefix.
 If it's a Model 94 Red Ryder, they were made from 1954-'58.
 There were several variations.
-The first variation had a Reg No. without a letter prefix.
 Later guns used "A", "B", and "C" prefixes.
-If it's a No. 111 Model 94, as Joe said, they were made between 1940 and 1954.
+If it's a No. 111 Model 40, as Joe said, they were made between 1940 and 1954.
 There were several variations.
 The various features are used to narrow down the year, but exact dates aren't available.

 |